 - Type a name for your audience, then click “Create Audience.”

 - You can choose to expand the number of days people remain in your audience up to 180 days.
-This means that anyone who visited your website within that period will be included in your retargeting campaign.
+This means that your website visitors within that period will be included in your retargeting campaigns.

 - You can also use “Custom Audiences” to exclude people who already bought your product.
 Your customers might get annoyed if they keep seeing ads for products they’ve already purchased.

-- When you’re ready to launch your retargeting campaign, go to your Facebook Ad Manager and create a new ad.
+- When you’re ready to launch your retargeting campaign, go to your Facebook Ads Manager and create a new Facebook advertising.

 - After setting up your ad account, Under “Audiences,” choose “Custom Audiences” and select your Amazon audience.

 - Insert the JotURL-generated link of the page where you want to redirect your audience.
 You can either send them to a landing page (with a very attractive offer) or to the same Amazon product page.

 a.
 Use Easy Deep Link to increase mobile conversions

 With more and more customers using their mobile phones to shop, you need to make sure your marketing or retargeting campaigns and tracking are optimized for mobile too.
 Here’s why.